 - There are some cultures that actually avert this trope, and present it as honorable:

-- In some cultures (Like Roman or Japanese) suicide was seen as a courageous act, and in some cases such as after being publicly humiliated/ashamed, it was seen as the only way to recover one's honor.
+- In some cultures (like Japanese or Roman) suicide was seen as a courageous act, and in some cases such as after being publicly humiliated/ashamed, it was seen as the only way to recover one's honor.

 - In the Aztec Culture, if a woman became a widow, she could kill herself and the state would take care of her children.
 This was seen not as cowardice, but as a noble sacrifice she made for the good of her children.

-- There is also Hamlet's famous "To Be or Not to Be" soliloquy, which is about how he would kill himself if he weren't afraid it would damn his soul.
+- There is Hamlet's famous pondering whether it's better to be alive or dead and how he would kill himself if he weren't afraid it would damn his soul, especially in his "To Be or Not to Be" soliloquy but it appears throughout the play.

 - In Arcanum, the elves of Qintarra are horrified by a member of their community killing themselves, believing it to be an abomination against nature that will deny his soul any chance of reincarnation.